 Isaac Newton (16431727), perhaps the all-time greatest analyzer of space, recognized the virtues of Varenius’s book.
 In 1669 Newton was appointed Lucasian Professor of Mathematics at Cambridge with the stipulation that the chairholder provide instruction in geography.
 Newton subsequently corrected and amended Varenius’s text for his students, arranging for its publication in 1672 (and in revised form in 1681; Warntz, 1989).

-The elements that now compose the big idea of spatial analysis—mathematizing space identifying universal spatial components, such as points and lines; and articulating general principles of spatial order—have thus existed not only for centuries but for millennia.
+The elements that now compose the big idea of spatial analysis—mathematizing space; identifying universal spatial components, such as points and lines; and articulating general principles of spatial order—have thus existed not only for centuries but for millennia.
 Moreover, the idea did not just have temporal duration, but also spatial location, being found in some places and not others.
 Details about Ptolemy’s life remain sketchy, but it is almost certain that his entire adult life was spent in the Egyptian capital of Alexandria, which was the seat of ancient learning and certainly one of the most significant truth spots in the ancient world.
-Associated with its celebrated library, which at its height contained a million volumes, was a research institute (likely world’s first) that supported a who’s who of ancient scholars, including Euclid, Archimedes, and Ptolemy.
+Associated with its celebrated library, which at its height contained a million volumes, was a research institute (likely the world’s first) that supported a who’s who of ancient scholars, including Euclid, Archimedes, and Ptolemy.
 To use Latour’s vocabulary, Alexandria was a “center of calculation”(Latour, 1987, p.
 215) attracting people and wealth, as well as objects, texts, and ideas, which were collected, classified, and sometimes reconstituted—before being circulated, as was the case with Ptolemy’s papyrus scrolls, Geographia.

-After having been lost for more than a millennium, Geographia was discovered in fifteenthcentury Italy, translated into Latin, and published.
+After having been lost for more than a millennium, Geographia was discovered in fifteenth-century Italy, translated into Latin, and published.
 Scholarship, although not completely moribund during the intervening Middle Ages, was at least severely controlled by church authorities.
-An intellectual revival came in the Italian Renaissance which had its foundations in an earlier period with flourishing Arabic science and key centers of learning and translation such as the libraries in Toledo (Lindberg, 1992).
+An intellectual revival came in the Italian Renaissance, which had its foundations in an earlier period with flourishing Arabic science and key centers of learning and translation such as the libraries in Toledo (Lindberg, 1992).
 Contemporary Italian scholars turned to forgotten ancient texts, including Ptolemy’s, republishing them, and setting them on new travels.
 It also made sense that one of the travels of Geographia would be to Amsterdam, and put to use by Varenius in the first half of the seventeenth century.
 This period was the Dutch Golden Age, the zenith of the Dutch Empire, with Amsterdam the wealthiest city in the world.
-Just like ancient Alexandria, Amsterdam in the seventeenth-century became a global center of calculation, as well as the busiest port in the world.
+Just like ancient Alexandria, Amsterdam in the seventeenth-century became a global center of calculation, as well as the world’s busiest port.
 If ever there was a place where a new geographical textbook should be written and have purchase, it was here.
 Ultimately, Isaac Newton would take up Varenius’s text at the University of Cambridge in the second half of the seventeenth century, in part because of the conditions of his appointment, in part because of his own analytical disposition.
 He was less concerned with the book’s “special geography,” as Varenius called it, than its general geography, which as an intellectual project fitted perfectly with the Enlightenment’s scientific revolution, to which he was a prime contributor: mathematical, reductionist, and nomothetic.